Invoice Factoring in Washington

 But small businesses often do contract work for larger corporations, municipalities and organizations who have a vested interest, arguably a fiduciary duty to stakeholders, to delay payments as long as possible.
 This improves their own credit conversion cycle, making them, all else equal, more profitable or financially secure.
 Unfortunately, the small business owner often must wait 30/60/90 or even 180 days for payment.
 Some must borrow money to make ends meet.

-But obtaining a traditional small business line of credit from a community bank can be difficult.
+Obtaining a traditional small business line of credit from a community bank can be difficult.
 The process can also drag out for weeks, especially for companies with limited operating history and profitability.
 So if you need capital to pay for this week’s payroll, a bank won’t be of much help.
 Further, taking on increased debt levels for capital needs might violate existing covenants your business may have with certain traditional banks.

 Other options include merchant cash advances can hit you with extremely high loan rates.
 A better solution is invoice factoring, the discounted sale of invoices to a third-party buyer.
 This unlocks the cash that’s tied up in these accounts receivable.
 Factoring invoices is a popular small business funding option for many businesses in a variety of industries.